sahmed7/TicTacToe/README.md

 **PROJECT:** Tic Tac Toe
 ---

-**Description:**
+##Description:##
-This is a tic tac toe game playable by 2 people on the same browser/device.
+This is a tic-tac-toe game playable by 2 people on the same browser/device.
 Players take turns placing their character in a 3x3 square grid until a player gets 3 of their pieces in a row horizontally, vertically, or diagonally.
 ---